-This Taipei travel guide will help you to visit Taipei’s top attractions.
+This Taipei travel guide will help you to discover the best Taipei attractions.
 The city has world class Chinese temples, art and history museums, and some of the coolest (and biggest) night markets in Asia.
-Make sure to check out my eBook, Taipei Travel Secrets for even more travel ideas to visit Taipei City, in Taiwan.

 Visit Taipei Attractions – Some Favorites